 A great place to begin is simply by listening to or counting footfalls.
 For example, count every step up to twelve, then count back down.
 Counting is a good way to anchor our attention to keep our mind from wandering off.
 If distractions start to sneak in, observe them, let them go, and return to your counting.

 For most, mantra meditation is a very simple yet very powerful tool to use.
 Mantras help us to anchor our focus to raise our consciousness.
 Choose a positive and supportive mantra that holds meaning to you.

 Set an intention that this walk or run will help resolve your question.
 It could be a question that has been nagging us for days, or a stressful issue or challenging thought that has been on our mind.
 We don’t have to know what the resolution might be, just hold trust that the answers or inspirations are coming.

 Focus on Gratitude for Our Body and the Experience

-While out walking or running, feel the the wind embracing each part of your body.
+While out walking or running, feel the wind embracing each part of your body.
 Use every sense and every muscle to interact and connect with Mother Nature.
-Such consistent interaction will develop a stronger connection with nature and thus adds onto your healing.
-Active mediation is a practice of being immersed in the process, and the feelings and sensations of the journey.
+Such consistent interaction will develop a stronger connection with nature and thus adds to your healing.
+Active meditation is a practice of being immersed in the process and the feelings and sensations of the journey.

 Joy Jackson is a professional psychic, medium and intuitive guide and a holistic personal trainer in the Pacific Northwest.